waqaskhalid3/GovGPT-chatbox-qa/README.md

-# U-Ask Chatbot – Automated QA Test Suite
+# GovGPT Chatbot – Automated QA Test Suite

 ## 📌 Overview
-This repository contains an end-to-end automated QA test suite for the **U-Ask AI-powered chatbot** launched by the UAE Government.
+This repository contains an end-to-end automated QA test suite for the **GovGPT AI-powered chatbot** launched by the UAE Government.
 The tests validate chatbot behavior, AI response quality, accessibility, language support, and UI consistency across desktop and mobile.

 ---